c0rNCh1p/TacOS/readme.md

 network while using Calamares results in less headaches overall when installing and testing weather in a virtual machine or on hardware.
 #### Reload the Shell
 After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as liveuser will have been removed from the system.
 This means the shell will need to be manually logged into at startup.
-Additionally, to ensure everything works correctly, it should refreshed the at least once using `bash` (or the `reload` alias when the shell has been refreshed at least once after installing).
+Additionally, to ensure everything works correctly, it should refreshed before running `startx` using `bash` (or the `reload` alias when the shell has been refreshed at least once after installing).
 ##